(Click to embiggen)

 Barrel locks were correct starting in 1933, the year they were first available.
 Before that, Columbus used a variety of padlocks.
 Eagle locks are considered by many collectors to be the correct lock, but I don't agree.
 I've seen original Columbus machines fresh from basements, attics, or old storerooms that look like they hadn't been touched in 60 years and had different styles of locks.
 A Columbus catalog from the late 1930s or 1940s offered "Columbus Vise-Grip" barrel locks for $1.35 (or a dozen for $13.25!) or small Master locks---the same "wafer-style" lock you can buy today---for $0.60 each.

-The examples shown above are 100% original except for the black one, which has an ancient repaint over red.
+The examples shown above are 100% original except for the black one in the middle, which has an old repaint over red.

-Many thanks to Roy Leatherberry for his critical review of this page.
+Thanks to Roy Leatherberry for his critical review of this page's original version.

 ___________________________________________________________________________________________